pltod/hb-nodejs-2014/week3/task1/README.md

 # Architecture Notes

-* the application can be configured to work with mock data and to regenerate graph creation or return already generated
+* the application can be configured to work with mock data

+* the application can be run in two modes:

+> regenerate already generated graphs

+> generate only if not generated until now

-* data is not persistent.
-It is lost after server restart.
+* data is not persistent, it is lost after server restart

-* diagram with all components
+* all app components relates as follows

 ![](https://github.com/pltod/hb-nodejs-2014/blob/master/week3/task1/img/architecture.jpg)